markstringer-dti/markstringer-dti.github.io/dti.md

 If there are definite actions that come out of it, that's great.
 If there is a short list of things that need to chance that can be taken to senior management, also great.

 You will be able to find lots of descriptions of how to run a perfect retrospective.
 One thing you should probably understand is that if you're not willing to get it wrong by trying a bunch of different formats, you probably won't stand much chance of getting it right.

+##### Other meetings that I find helpful

+These are some other meetings that I find useful.
+I'm not saying you'll need these for your teams.
+I'm not saying that *at all*.
+But I find them useful on some teams.

+###### Mid Spring Check
+I find it useful in the middle of a sprint to have a meeting where the team just gets together for half an hour and checks in to see how things are going.
+Two or three things that I do in that meeting.
+1. Check the goals - we set some goals at the beginning of the sprint, in planning.
+How are we doing against those goals?
+Sometimes, I know this sounds crazy, but we'll all have forgotten what the goals were!
+2. Looking at the list of stuff still to do in the sprint, does any of it now seem impossible?
+Have we found out things that mean that some thing just can't be done?
+What do we want to do about that?
+Is there someone we need to tell.
+3. Look at the roadmap.

+###### Risks and Issues
+This is a new one that I've learnt on my last project.
+My heart sank because I was told that I needed to report risks for my project every week.

+My experience of risk registers is that they are very dumb.
+They tend to become, almost instantly, "information fridges" where information goes to remain unchanged and unnoticed and get out of date.

+But my product owner was an employee of the organisation and wanted to make sure that we doing everything we could about "governance."
+He found a description of an Agile approach to risk management that I had no problem getting behind.

+Each sprint we'd meet with the senior stakeholder.
+For half an hour we'd walk through a kanban board of risks.
+Each risk would be scored using an "exposure" score.
+This was calculated by multiplying the cost of the risk happening and the chance of it happening.

+For example:

+Risk: We don't deliver the service on time.
+Cost (in day for the whole team): 40
+Percentage chance: 30%
+Total Exposure score: 1200

+Of course, the scores are (almost) complete hokum.

+But having a short meeting every fortnight where we discussed what was worrying the senior stakeholder using this format was extremely useful.
+It was also a way of us gently raising any concerns that we had.

+###### Backlog refinement

+###### (On live services) Support board

+#### That's a *lot* of meetings

 #### Artefacts
-So you've got your four meetings.
+So, you've got your four meetings.
 What else do you need?

+For me there are two, (ok, maybe three or four) artefacts.

+1. Backlog items.
+2. A collection of backlog items
+3. Maybe a burnup chart
+4. Maybe a roadmap

-##### The backlog
+##### Backlog items
-The only other thing that you *really* need is a list of things to do.
-This is often called the backlog.

-What you do in planning is that you look at that list of things to do with the team and the product owner and decide, all together, on a shorter list.
-The sprint backlog.
-These are the things that the team is going to do in this sprint.
+At the beginning of a project, I'm very happy to start collecting a list of any things that need doing.

+And I don't want to be too prescriptive about what kinds of things are allowed to go on that list.

 Why am I not saying the "S" word?
 Why am I not saying stories?
 Not because I don't think you should call them stories, I'm fine with calling them stories.
 I'm also fine drawing distinctions between tasks and stories.
 Roughly a task is something that needs doing that isn't going to change the functionality of the code?
 Make some changes to the cloud server architecture?
 That's a task.
 Run a one-off report from the database, that's a task.